๎ซ

 • Must be able to speak, read, and write English

-• Must be the spouse of an active duty or retired military member and must have access to the base
+• Must be the spouse of an active duty or retired military member

 • Must be physically and mentally capable of obtaining an FCC license, passing all training requirements, and caring for the daily needs of young children